celtera/avendish/book/src/gpu/draw.calls.md

 ```

 > Of course, we would love this to be performed automatically as part of compiler optimizations... it seems that the science is not there yet though !

+2. This gives some amount of named-parameter-ness for GPU API calls which is also a good way to reduce bugs :-)

+3. As no "library" functions are called, the possibility to have ODR issues due to multiple function definitions is less likely, and can trivially be solved by wrapping the entirety of the user-provided code and command definitions in a custom namespace as the namespaces do not matter at all.

 # How does it work ??